whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 * and finally simply **United States**

-We want the results to return in this order, but not specifically ordered otherwise we would need to create a sort key that matched the users preference.
-Eventually we want to be able to use the default `natural order`_ of documents in each clauses related indexes so that the documents relating to **Manhattan, NY** come after **Los Angeles, CA** but are still sorted by another key.

 The Solution
 ============

-Building a query for that using or is relatively easy since we know exactly what we want to search for.
+Building a query for that using `$or`_ is relatively easy since we know exactly what we want to search for.
 From the API standpoint the language needs to append dictionary or SON objects to the `$or`_ field in order.
 For the following example query we will turn on cursor.explain with **verbose** toggled on.

 Since we used `$or`_ we will have a **clauses** array that specifies the clauses and the query plans being used.